 5- All clubs wishing to change their name must submit their proposed name to the secretary for approval by the league committee.
 Players may change clubs providing that they inform the secretary with at least two weeks notice.
 Players are not allowed to change more than once in the season.

-6- There are no age or nationality restrictions on players and coaches other than disciplinary ones.
+6- There are no age or nationality restrictions on players and coaches.
 Priority is given to the youth, ethnic minorities and newly registered players with the league.

 7- All teams must have a nominated club secretary and a coach.
 They can be the same person.

-1- The league will organise the competition and provide fixtures and appointments.
-Once the League sends the appointments and fixtures, all the games showed in the document are confirmed.
-Please see below for postponements.
+1- The league will organise the competition, provide fixtures and appointments.
+Once the League uploads the appointments and fixtures, all the games are confirmed.
 Teams are required to be punctual to avoid unnecessary delays.

 2- Teams will play each other twice in the league tournament.
 The league committee may decide to alter this format, and organise a knock-out cup tournament.